 (g) a person granted legal aid in respect of the proceedings in relation to which the fee would otherwise be payable.

-(6) An application for a fee or fees to be waived, reduced, refunded or deferred must be in the form of Form 1.
+(6) Except as otherwise directed by a registrar, an application for a fee or fees to be waived, reduced, refunded or deferred must be in the form of Form 1.

 (7) Form 1 must be completed in accordance with the directions specified in it.